Sanochez/Gastrella/docs/testing.md

 This shows that the customer can browse (1), write (2), and upload their reviews, showing a response message when uploaded successfully (3).

 # Test Case ID: UC2 FR4
-Description: The system should allow users to ask health-related queries to a chatbot.
+Description: The system should allow users to ask health-related queries to a chatbot.<br>
 Prerequisites: correct input formatting, response display system, Error messages Test Data:
 <!-- Section where all the messages are goint to be in -->